Local geometry of random geodesics on negatively curved surfaces

 We shall make use of an even stronger property, the \emph{regenerative representation} of a Gibbs state established in \cite{lalley:regeneration} (cf. also \cite{comets-et-al}).
 This representation is most usefully described in terms of the stationary process governed by the Gibbs state.
 Let $\mu$ be a Gibbs state with H\"{o}lder continuous potential function $f:\Sigma \rightarrow \mathbb{R}$, where $\sigma :\Sigma \rightarrow \Sigma$ is a topologically mixing shift of finite type, and let $X_{n}:\Sigma \rightarrow \mathcal{A}$ be the coordinate projections on $\Sigma$, for $n\in \zz{Z}$.
-The sequence $(X_{n})_{n\in \zz{Z}}$, viewed as a stochastic process on the probability space $(\Sigma ,\mu)$, is a stationary process that we will henceforth call a \emph{Gibbs process}.\footnote{In some of the older probability literature, Gibbs processes are called \emph{chains with complete connections}.}
+The sequence $(X_{n})_{n\in \zz{Z}}$, viewed as a stochastic process on the probability space $(\Sigma ,\mu)$, is a stationary process that we will henceforth call a \emph{Gibbs process}.

 The regenerative representation relates the class of Gibbs processes to another class of stationary processes, called \emph{list processes} (the term used by \cite{lalley:regeneration}).
 A list process is a stationary, positive-recurrent Markov chain $(Z_{n})_{n\in \zz{Z}}$ with state space $\cup_{k\geq 1}\mathcal{A}^{k}$ and stationary distribution $\nu$ that obeys the following transition rules: first,